 It is said that foxes are the messengers of the Inari god and it’s believed that they like aburaage.
 Eventually, newly harvested rice was added as a filling to the fried tofu pockets to show gratitude for good crops towards the Inari god.

-Hence, the dish was named Inarizushi or Oinari-san (O is an honorific prefix, and -san is an honorific title) and has been enjoyed for over 170 years.
+Hence, the dish was named Inarizushi or Oinari-san (O is an honorific prefix, and -san is an honorific title) and the Japanese have enjoyed it for over 170 years.

 Tokyo vs. Osaka Style Inari Sushi